CraigMcGuirk/To-do-list/README.md

 * I asked Friends and Family to borrow their phone or tablet to view my website in order to test the site.
 I also asked for feedback and if they were able to point out any bugs or UX issues.

-## Fixed Bugs:
-Menu items were not displaying correctly on smaller screen sizes, I made the font size of the page title smaller in order to give the menu items more breathing space.

 ## Known Bugs:

-I am aware that there are some issues with text clipping into the side of the screen on screens below 350px, as a result the cover text would become slightly obscured.
+I am aware that there are some issues with the text box where the list does not expand as it does on larger screen sizes on screens below 350px, as a result the list is noit as user friendly as I would like it to be.

 ## Deployment:
 GitHub Pages